asciamanna/asciamanna.github.io/_posts/2019-03-23-the-cost-of-cost-center-software-development.md

 It is common for software companies to have cost accounting tunnel vision, solely focused on decreasing the costs associated with developing software.
 Consequently, a strict focus on reducing costs can actually lead to higher costs for worse results when examining the entire lifecycle of the software.
 Worse still, poor delivery and development associated with this style of "lowest bidder" software development create ample opportunity for these companies to be eclipsed by their competitors.
 A myriad of factors can contribute to this kind of development culture, but it often starts with treating software development as a cost center.

 In the early days of software development, it existed primarily as back office support activities to automate and improve company processes.
 It is reasonable to see why, at that time, it was considered a cost center.
-Now fast-forward to today where software is a critical part of most companies, is tightly integrated with the business.
+Now fast-forward to today where software is a critical part of most companies, being tightly integrated with the business.
 The modern automobile, for example, contains more lines of code than the Windows operating system.[^1] Even more directly, software is often the primary product that companies produce (Software-as-a-Service companies for example).

 For most companies, the accounting hasn't been as quick to adjust.
 While the role software plays in business has fundamentally changed, software projects are still temporary constructs and managed to minimize costs.
 This may seem like a glaring issue for seasoned agile and lean practitioners, but changing the accounting metrics by which company leadership is judged can be a slow process.
 It requires influence at the highest levels of the organization.